 Interface: ESC menu/settings, Tab scoreboard, Enter chat

-That’s it.
-No complex ability keybinds, no item slots, no ultimate charges.
-Blind Shot keeps it minimal because the challenge isn’t remembering controls.
-It’s predicting where enemies will be.
+That's it.
+No complex ability keybinds, no item slots, no special charges.
+Blind Shot keeps it minimal because the challenge isn't remembering controls.
+It's predicting where enemies will be.

 Mobile Controls